jeet8200/CDN-SNI-Scanner-PLUS-for-V2Ray-xray/README.md

 ```bash
 python cdn_scanner_plus.py
 ```
-for updateing ip lists its better to use vpn but for rest of the way vpn off is smart choice
+1: for updateing ip lists its better to use vpn but for rest of the way vpn off is smart choice

+2 ****FOR XRAY TEST FIRST SCAN SOME IPS  THAN CHECK THAT IPS ON XRAY TEST THAN GENERATE HTML****

+REST ARE self explanatory

 **Menu Options:**